The smooth and savory Intrinsic Cabernet Sauvignon.

-100% Cabernet Sauvignon from Columbia Valley, Washington.
-65% comes from the Beverly Vineyard and 35% from the Eagle & Plow Vineyard in the Horse Heaven Hills.
-45% of the wine was aged in older French oak for 14 months and 10% was aged in concrete tank for 9 months, but the most interesting part of the winemaking process happened with the other 45%.
-Read on to find out more.
+More than half of the blend comes from vineyards throughout the Horse Heaven Hills with most of the remaining coming from the Beverly Vineyard.
+50% of the final blend wine was aged in older French oak for 12 months and 10% was aged in concrete tanks.
+However, the most interesting part of the winemaking process happened even earlier, read on to find out more.

-See a listing of local retailers selling the Intrinsic Cabernet Sauvignon here.
+Ready to buy?
+See a listing of local retailers here.